KvngBleach/Security701-1.2/markdown.md

 * Code vulnerabilities creep in right at the time of software development.
 There might be logical errors that lead to security flaws.
 * The software might inadvertently transfer sensitive data without encryption, or even if it uses randomized encryption strings, they aren’t random enough.
 * Ideally, all of these vulnerabilities should be picked up and patched during testing.
-But if not, could lead to potiential data breaches.
+But if not, could lead to potential data breaches.

 <h3  Misconfigured system components>